piukhq/tagbot/README.md

     --username example \
     --password password \
     --source example.azurecr.io/debian:latest \
-    --tag v1.0.0
+    --tags v1.0.0,1.0.0
 ```

 This would add an additional tag of `v1.0.0` to `example.azurecr.io/debian:latest`.
-The container image can then be pulled with either `example.azurecr.io/debian:latest`, or `example.azurecr.io/debian:v1.0.0`
+The container image can then be pulled with either `example.azurecr.io/debian:latest`, `example.azurecr.io/debian:v1.0.0`, or `example.azurecr.io/debian:1.0.0`

 ### GitHub Actions Usage